 What to expect.
 The Exercise takes the form of a sequence of visual displays, and the individual is provided a choice.
 The choice is made by selecting one of the two or more visual elements presented on the screen.
 Each time a correct choice is made, the screen flashes to provide positive feedback.
 Throughout the session the individual can also keep track of a posted score (indicating the number of correct choices) as a reward.
 The results are automatically analyzed to assess several key visual attention characteristics.
-A sophisticated multiple assessment technique is employed, which provides an innovative and sensitive measure of those characteristics.
-A printable report is generated that not only documents and analyzes the findings, but also indicates whether repeating the Exercise would be beneficial.
+A sophisticated multiple assessment technique is employed for the analysis, which provides an innovative and sensitive measure of those characteristics.
+A printable report is generated that not only explains the findings, but also indicates whether repeating the Exercise would be beneficial.
 The report addresses three main areas:

 Learning Efficiency - determines how quickly the individual attends to the relevant features of visual material.

 Attention Durability - determines the extent to which attention to relevant visual cues is disrupted when complex educational material is presented.

 Attention Focus - identifies the ease with which attention can be directed to relevant features in the visual environment, which is important for learning complex material.

-In general, the Exercise has been designed for children in the 5-7 year range, but it can provide valuable information for individuals of any age.
-Although it is fully self-contained, there are ways you can make it even more effective for young children in particular.
-We have found, for example, that it can be beneficial to offer a simple verbal praise (“Good!”) when the screen flashes after each correct response, and to say or do nothing if an error occurs.
-We have also found it can be effective to tell the child at the beginning that s/he will be earning points, and will have an opportunity at the end to trade them for a reward, like a snack, small toy, or recreational item.
+Although the Exercise is fully self-contained, there are ways you can make it even more effective for young children in particular.
+We have found, for example, that it can be beneficial to offer a simple verbal praise (“Good!”) when the screen flashes after each correct response, and to say or do nothing when an error occurs.
+We have also found it can be effective to tell the child at the beginning that s/he will be earning points, and will have an opportunity at the end to trade them for a reward, like a snack, small toy, or recreational activity.
 This will make the score even more reinforcing, and encourage the child to continue to the end of the Exercise (typically about 10 minutes).